ByMrShocker/CoreProtectRestorer/README.md

 This plugin scans the database and searches for all records related to the necessary blocks in order to restore them.

+ShockerFunctionLibrary is required!
+If you have no access, well...

 The plugin can restore actions performed using Axiom Mod, as it is recorded in the database.
 However, actions performed using WorldEdit cannot be restored.